AkosPaha01/akospaha01.github.io/_posts/2023-05-22-rboard-theme-manager.md

 #### Introductions:

-- Make sure you are using Magisk ROOTED android 6.0+
+- Make sure you are using Magisk ROOTED Android 6.0+
 - Download and Install the Rboard Theme Manager
 - Grant root and choose option for Module/Gboard (Gboard option should be used in case the module one doesn't)
 - Setting up the Rboard Theme Manager.